Protecting and improving water, soil, and other natural resources

 SCHOLARSHIP – Learn More

-Each year high school teams in the county train and compete in the areas of aquatics, soil, forestry, wildlife, and this year, roots & resiliency.
-Both the training and the competition, which was on April 29, were held at Camp Hickory.
+Each year high school teams in the county train and compete in the areas of aquatics, soil, forestry, wildlife, and a secret special topic.

-The Salamanders are now eligible to compete in the State Envirothon, which will also be held in Garrett County.
+The winning team will compete in the Maryland State Envirothon Competition, which will be held in Garrett County in June.

 District Board of Supervisors Meetings

-Regular meetings of the Garrett Soil Conservation District Board of Supervisors will be held in person at the office on the 3rd week of each month.
-The April, May, and June meetings will be held on the 3rd Thursday.
+Regular meetings of the Garrett Soil Conservation District Board of Supervisors will be held in person at the GSCD office on the 3rd Tuesday of each month.

 Meetings will begin at 7:00 PM.
 All dates and times are subject to change if weather conditions, workload, or other factors make it necessary.